Should be easy right?

 So who do you hire?

 Simply put, hire experience.
 Have a look around, find someone who understands your business, your customer base and you.
 Remember, you are not building a brochure, you are orchestrating a major marketing effort for your business.
-This is a living, breathing business activity that will be ongoing as long as you are doing business.
+This is a living, breathing marketing strategy that will be evolving as long as you are in business.